 •The Offline Mode area supports environments that do not have an Internet connection.

 •The Local Source Folder area provides an alternate location to specify software update content.

-This area provides the option to run Patch for SCCM in offline mode.
+This area provides the option to run Patch for MEM in offline mode.
 To set offline mode, enable the Run disconnected check box.

 There are certain restrictions when operating in offline mode:

 •You cannot download updates directly using the Download button or by right-clicking an update